-The thought is to reduce inflammation (caused from the immune system) in the body and this could help your baby’s symptoms.
-Research has shown the AIP diet helps inflammatory bowel disease (IBD) patients who have Crohn's disease or ulcerative colitis, but not specifically breastfeeding mothers .
+The thought is to reduce inflammation (caused by the immune system) in the body and this could help your baby’s symptoms.
+Research has shown the AIP diet helps inflammatory bowel disease (IBD) patients who have Crohn's disease or ulcerative colitis, but not specifically breastfeeding individuals .

 Foods to avoid on AIP Diet:

 Tobacco, alcohol, coffee, oils, food additives, refined and processed sugars